elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-amygdala-hyporesponsiveness-affect-response-to-negative-stimuli.md

 url: /learn/psychology/questions/how-does-amygdala-hyporesponsiveness-affect-response-to-negative-stimuli
 score: -1.0
 related_article1:
-    id: 164024
+    id: 164037
+    title: >-
-    title: What are the key differences in brain structure and function associated with abnormal neurodevelopment?
+        What are the implications of trait impulsivity on reward-related brain activity?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-differences-in-brain-structure-and-function-associated-with-abnormal-neurodevelopment
+    url: /learn/psychology/questions/what-are-the-implications-of-trait-impulsivity-on-rewardrelated-brain-activity
 related_article2:
-    id: 164030
+    id: 164028
-    title: What neural anomalies are highlighted in the Paralimbic System Dysfunction Model beyond the amygdala?
+    title: >-
+        What is the role of amygdala hyporesponsiveness in affective processing deficits?
     subject: Psychology
-    url: /learn/psychology/questions/what-neural-anomalies-are-highlighted-in-the-paralimbic-system-dysfunction-model-beyond-the-amygdala
+    url: /learn/psychology/questions/what-is-the-role-of-amygdala-hyporesponsiveness-in-affective-processing-deficits
 related_article3:
-    id: 164031
+    id: 164024
-    title: How do evolutionary aspects of the amygdaloid complex relate to socioemotional functions in humans?
+    title: >-
+        What are the key differences in brain structure and function associated with abnormal neurodevelopment?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-evolutionary-aspects-of-the-amygdaloid-complex-relate-to-socioemotional-functions-in-humans
+    url: /learn/psychology/questions/what-are-the-key-differences-in-brain-structure-and-function-associated-with-abnormal-neurodevelopment
 related_article4:
-    id: 164037
+    id: 164032
-    title: What are the implications of trait impulsivity on reward-related brain activity?
+    title: >-
+        What is the significance of corticolimbic interactions in the role of the amygdaloid complex in antisociality?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-implications-of-trait-impulsivity-on-rewardrelated-brain-activity
+    url: /learn/psychology/questions/what-is-the-significance-of-corticolimbic-interactions-in-the-role-of-the-amygdaloid-complex-in-antisociality
 related_article5:
-    id: 164028
+    id: 164026
-    title: What is the role of amygdala hyporesponsiveness in affective processing deficits?
+    title: >-
+        What are the bio-psycho-social risk factors associated with conduct disorder and psychopathy in youth?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-amygdala-hyporesponsiveness-in-affective-processing-deficits
+    url: /learn/psychology/questions/what-are-the-biopsychosocial-risk-factors-associated-with-conduct-disorder-and-psychopathy-in-youth
 ---

 &nbsp;